"I feel tremendous guilt. I think we have created tools that are ripping apart the social fabric of how society works."

 TL;DR: Why Chamath Palihapitiya is an Enneagram Type 3

-- Relentless reinvention: Sri Lankan refugee to Facebook executive to SPAC king to political power broker.
+- Relentless reinvention: Sri Lankan refugee to Facebook executive to SPAC king to political power broker to AI founder.
 Chamath transforms his identity whenever a new arena for winning opens up.

 - Achievement as survival: Growing up on welfare with an alcoholic father, working Burger King at fourteen.
 Young Chamath learned his value came from what he produced, not who he was.